The best Japanese buffets in Singapore

 Tel: 6634 3313

 A popular choice among hotpot lovers, SUKI-YA is one of the few Japanese buffets that specialise in Japanese-inspired sukiyaki and shabu-shabu.
-There’s no need to be afraid of spending a bomb here as their lunch buffets are going at $18.90++ every Monday to Thursday.
+There’s no need to be afraid of spending a bomb here as their lunch buffets are going at $19.90++ every Monday to Thursday.
 This meaty feast gives access to both beef and pork slices, and you get five different soups to choose from.
+Dinner is priced at $25.90++.
+Add an additional $3 to the fee if you’re dining over the weekend, on public holidays, or eve of.

 Image credit: @missskinnyfriedchicken

 Serving up an impressive repertoire of Japanese fare, Kushi Japanese Dining has something for everyone.
-There are over six types of sashimi to choose from at their Classic Buffet ($41.80++ for lunch, $45.80++ for dinner), including snapper, tuna, salmon, white tuna, swordfish, and yellowtail.
+There are over six types of sashimi to choose from at their Classic Buffet ($45.80++ for lunch, $49.80++ for dinner), including snapper, tuna, salmon, white tuna, swordfish, and yellowtail.
 There’s also a wide selection of cooked dishes that are specially made to order.
 We’re particular fans of their broiled squid, which was fresh and charred nicely.
+A minimum of two people are required to dine.

 Address: 6 Raffles Boulevard, #03-129, Marina Square Shopping Mall, Singapore 039594